Furtwangen University offers diverse opportunities for you to go abroad. And the International Center is happy to help you plan your stay abroad.

 At some partner universities in English-speaking countries it is possible to receive a reduced-fee study place when the exchange places are exhausted.

 Further information regarding tuition fees and other fees at our partner universities in English-speaking countries can be found under "International Center" on FELIX .

 Before you apply, make an appointment with the international coordinator of your faculty or your regional coordinator.
 They will guide you as to choice of course at the partner university as well as how to integrate the semester abroad into your course of studies.
 They alone are responsible for this counselling (choice of course, accreditation, computation of academic grades).

 Before applying you should complete a Preliminary Learning Agreement (LA) which should be signed by the international coordinator of your faculty or your regional coordinator.
-This way you can be sure that the grades you earn abroad will be recognized at HFU.
+Exception: students of the HFU Business School + International Engineering for France, Spain and Latin America: learning Agreement is submitted at a later point in time.
+With the Learning Agreement you ensure that the grades you earn abroad will be recognized at HFU.